The Internet's Pumpkin Growing Authority

 A case of the "ugly duckling"

 For most of us, Jack Frost will pay a visit to our pumpkin patch sometime in October.
 It's inevitable, and he usually arrives sooner than we wish.
 If we have worked hard and are lucky, we will have plenty of bright, orange pumpkins for decorating our homes and front porches.
-Sometimes however, our pumpkins are not quite ripe, perhaps even green, when Jack Frost stops by.
+Sometimes however, our pumpkins are not quite ripe, perhaps even green, when Jack Frost arrives for the first time.

 Jack Frost is not the only reason we get green pumpkins.
 Sometimes, the plant dies off, due to insect or disease problems, before the pumpkins ripen.
 And, sometimes we slip up and accidentally break a vine.